MokuaEnock/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: add status created

 - Update the number of likes for a toy

-  - How I debugged: I rendered the updated value
+  - How I debugged: I rendered the updated value `render json: toy`

 - Donate a toy to Goodwill (and delete it from our database)